 Choosing The Right Hook

-Sometimes, the decision of choosing the right hook for the task at hand can not be made only taking into account the load capacity of the products that are to be lifted.
+Sometimes, the decision of choosing the right hook for the task at hand can not be made easily.
+It is not enough to only take into account the load capacity of the products that are to be lifted.
 There are other factors that must be taken into account which influence the optimal lifting process of products, and therefore, the ideal engage, transport and release of the load.

 Choosing the right hook